 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 Best Airbnb in Milan: Duomo Getaway (with stunning roof terrace)

 There is often nothing better than chilling out on your gorgeous roof terrace in central Milan.
 So why do anything else?
 This apartment comes with a unique design, a modern kitchen, a living room, and rooftop space.
 With room for just two guests, it makes the perfect romantic escape for the lovers amongst us.
 You will be personally welcomed by the host, who will make sure you know everything about the apartment before you’re left to it!

 Happy living folks.
 Xxx.

 Best Hostel in Milan: Babila Hostel

-Babila Hostel is the best hostel in Milan.
-Located a short ten-minute walk to the Piazza Del Duomo, Galleria Vittorio Emanuele ii and Milan city centre.
-This hostel is comfortable, clean and boasts a lively atmosphere and a convenient location.
+Babila Hostel is one of the best hostels in Milan.
+Located a short ten-minute walk from the Piazza Del Duomo, Galleria Vittorio Emanuele ii and Milan city centre.
+This hostel is comfortable, clean and boasts a lively atmosphere and convenient location.

 Located in the very heart of Milan is Centro Storico, the best place to stay in Milan for fist-timers.
 Here you will find Milan’s most famous historical and cultural attractions, including the Duomo di Milano, La Scala Opera House, and the city’s main piazza.